 Shark Tank season 2 episode 6 introduces an entrepreneur who presents a line of luxury maternity gowns; a woman tries to impress the sharks with her homemade cakes; the sharks fight over a stay-at-home dad’s product.

 In season 2 episode 6, there is no guest judge.

 I am stunned of your greed.
 Your absolute greed.Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 2 Episode 6.
-Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+Unfortunately, there are many scammers who claim they have been on the show or they have received investments from the Sharks.
+If you don’t see a business on this list, they haven’t been actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 2 episode 6:

 Shark Tank Air Date: 04/22/11 – Season 2 – Episode 6